34 Best Small Garden Layouts for Big Impact in Tiny Spaces

 Wheelbarrow gardens are a charming way to upcycle old gardening equipment.
 These mobile planters offer flexibility and rustic appeal to any outdoor space.
 Gardeners fill old wheelbarrows with colorful flowers, herbs, or even vegetables.
 The wheelbarrow’s mobility allows you to chase the sun or shelter plants from harsh weather.

 For wooden wheelbarrows, line the inside with landscape fabric to prevent rot.
-Metal ones may need drainage holes drilled in the bottom.
-Popular planting styles include cascading flowers like petunias or practical herb gardens.
+Metal ones may require drainage holes to be drilled in the bottom.
+Popular planting styles include cascading flowers, such as petunias, or practical herb gardens.